TakuyaHiraoka/Which-Experiences-Are-Influential-for-RL-Agents/README.md

-:warning: tod.py in this codebase contains a bug that masks in which all of the elements are 1 to elements are assigned to experiences with high index numbers.
+:warning: tod.py in this codebase contains the bug that the mask in which all elements are 1 is assigned to an experience with a high index number.
 A bug fix will be made later. :warning:

 # What is this?